 Lombard, Illinois Alimony Attorneys

 Spousal Maintenance Lawyers Serving Bloomingdale, Naperville, Glen Ellyn, Wheaton, and St. Charles

 During a divorce proceeding, one of the most important issues to resolve is whether or not one spouse is entitled to ongoing support.
 Alimony, known in Illinois as spousal maintenance, can be awarded by the court under certain circumstances, or it can be negotiated between the two parties.
 Whether the issue is settled inside or outside the courtroom, it is important to have a seasoned alimony and maintenance lawyer by your side advocating for your interests.

-At Mevorah Law Offices LLC, we have over 40 years of experience representing clients for all types of divorce and family law issues in Illinois.
+At Mevorah & Giglio Law Offices, we have over 40 years of experience representing clients for all types of divorce and family law issues in Illinois.
 Our award-winning attorneys have an established track record of success securing favorable outcomes for our clients.
 As members of the Super Lawyers and National Association of Distinguished Counsel’s Nation’s Top One Percent, we are proud of the recognition we have received from our colleagues for these accomplishments.

 Our attorneys have in-depth knowledge of alimony and maintenance issues.
 We are skilled at negotiating and litigating spousal support during a divorce.
 We put this experience to work to aggressively advocate on behalf of the interests of our clients.

 Alimony and Maintenance Issues in Illinois